SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 You need to restage your application for the changes to take effect.

+#### Open an issue
 If you are still stuck with migration, please
-[open an issue on Github](https://github.com/SAP/cloud-security-xsuaa-integration/issues/new) and provide details like client-lib / migration guide / issue you’re facing and, when available, (debug) logs.
+[open an issue on Github](https://github.com/SAP/cloud-security-xsuaa-integration/issues/new) and provide details like client-lib / migration guide / buildpack version / issue you’re facing and, when available, (debug) logs.

 ### [OPTIONAL] Leverage new API and features
 You can continue [here](Migration_SAPJavaBuildpackProjects_V2.md) to understand what needs to be done to leverage the new `java-api` that is exposed by the SAP Java Buildpack as of version `1.26.1`.